Name

 Methods

 The Date object has no properties; instead, all access to date and time values is done through methods.
 Most methods come in two forms: one that operates using local time, and one that has “UTC” in its name and operates using universal (UTC or GMT) time.
 These pairs of methods are listed here.
 Note that the return values and optional arguments described below for most set( ) methods are not supported prior to ECMA standardization.
-See the various get( ) methods for the legal ranges of ...
+See the various get( ) methods for the legal ranges of each of ...

 Get JavaScript Pocket Reference, 2nd Edition now with the O’Reilly learning platform.